dvochoa/dvochoa.github.io/README.md

 Built using [NextJS](https://nextjs.org/) and TypeScript along with CSS grid for a responsive design and [tailwind](https://tailwindcss.com/) for easy in-line styling.

+After initial download you'll want to run `npm install` to install all dependencies locally.
+These will be available in the `node_modules` directory.

 Use the following scripts during development:

 - Run `npm run dev` to start a local instance of the web application on `localhost:3000`.